Gina Wills • Camp Director

 Active in the sport, Wills has been a coach for the United States Field Hockey Association Futures Program since 2007.
 She is a 2004 graduate of Centre College with a bachelor of arts in English with a minor in history.
 She lettered in both field hockey and softball, serving as a two-year captain in field hockey and earning second team all-region accolades as a junior.

-Lauren Thomas • Assistant Coach, Ohio Wesleyan University
+Lauren Thomas • Head Coach, DePauw University

 Lauren Thomas is in her second season as assistant field hockey coach at Ohio Wesleyan University.